rahatlou/CMP/lec21/lec21.md

 ```
 jupyter notebook
 ```
-Let's start with our first notebook with [example2.ipynb](examples/example2.ipynb)
+Let's start with our first notebook [example2.ipynb](examples/example2.ipynb) .
+You can view this notebook online with `github` by clicking on the link.

+In order to interact with the notebook you must
+  1. download the notebook file (ipynb)
+  2. run `jupyter notebook example2.ipynb`